 Things may be tough as you get used to living with the changes in your body, but help is available.
 You might have lots of different emotions.
 You might be tearful, angry, fed up or sad at times.
 You might feel like you've lost all your confidence and that you'll never be able to live a normal life or be in a relationship.
 These feelings are normal, and it's important to get support to help you cope with them.
 You could talk to:

 - a counsellor, which can be arranged by your nurses

 - other young people in a similar situation, for example through an online community or a support group.

 Our online community has a group for people who are 16-24 and living with cancer.

 Other people's reactions can be hard to cope with too.
 You might be worried about what your friends think or how they're going to treat you.
 The thought of going back into school, college or work can be scary.
 Even people in your family who you are close to might not know what to say or do.
 Others might say things that sound stupid or seem hurtful.

-Try to choose a couple of really close relatives or friends who you can call on when things get you down.
-You might also find it useful to talk to someone outside your close circle, like a counsellor.
+Try to choose a couple of really close relatives or friends who you can talk to if things get you down.
+You might find it useful to talk to someone outside your close circle, like your specialist nurse, keyworker or counsellor.
 Most people find it helps to talk about how they're feeling or what’s on their mind.